$399 Report Software, $395 Bonus Courses, $149 Business Website, $289 AHI Membership.

 We use a step-by-step training process to make home inspection simple to learn.
 All of our Alberta online home inspection training options include the same lessons, field inspection assignments and report writing as our classroom course.

-We even include free home inspection report software so that you can practice inspecting and documenting while taking the course in Alberta.
+We even include free home inspection report software so that you can practice creating reports while taking the home inspector course in Alberta.

 Our experienced, on-site instructors are always here to help you every step of the way.
 Plus we include lessons on mold and allergens, radon, and commercial inspections so you can learn how to expand your business in Alberta by offering new services.